Otus-DevOps-2022-02/vshender_microservices/README.md

 - Compared the `none` and `host` network drivers.
 - Ran the application containers on two bridge networks so that the `ui` service didn't have access to the DB.
+- Added a `docker-compose.yml` file to run the application.

 <details><summary>Details</summary>